-A hardy garden vegetable that grows best in cool temperatures and rich soil.
+Known as a hardy garden vegetable, broccoli grows best in cool temperatures and rich soil.

 Sunlight: Full sun